“SUMMER OF lOVE”

 Samantha could see that Sean was all for it.
 Sam could either go home and nap before her date, or continue to enjoy the day.
-But she allowed the alcohol to make her decision, and lifting her sunglasses, looked at Shawn and nodded “Sure, why not?”
+But she allowed the alcohol to decide, and lifting her sunglasses, looked at Shawn and nodded “Sure, why not?”

 Zack pointed to an apartment building across the highway, “Come on over!”

-The apartment building was a clean white stucco with lots of tropical shrubbery on the exterior, but the apartment was run down with common square rooms and little embellishment or design.
+The apartment building was a clean white stucco with lots of tropical shrubbery on the exterior, but the apartment was unkempt with common square rooms that had little embellishment or architectural design.
 Samantha guessed it was fine for a young guy like Zack.
-Surf posters were tacked up, and a couple of surfboards leaned against a wall.
+He had tacked up Surf posters, and two surfboards leaned against a wall.

 “This is Chase,” Zack announced pointing at him as he rushed into the small kitchen.
 “Chase, this is Samantha.”

-A blondish surfer with a bronze tan and amber eyes sat on the couch sipping a beer.
-“Sam,” she said.
+A blonde surfer with a bronze tan and amber eyes sat on the couch sipping a beer.

-Chase looked a lot older than Zack, maybe thirtyish, with a softly weathered mature face.
-He was the very image she’d had of Nathaniel as the surfer she’d envisioned on day one.
-She longed to hold Chase but reminded herself she’d had too much to drink to entertain such thoughts.
+Chase looked a lot older than Zack, maybe thirtyish, with a sun tanned mature face, the very image she’d had of Nathaniel as the surfer she’d envisioned on day one.
+She longed for Chase but reminded herself she’d had too much to drink to entertain such thoughts.